 As you could see at the beginning of this article, the beach is mainly made of pebbles.
 However, it has wooden tatami mats for sunbathing and, when the tide goes out, there is some sand left behind the tunnel that connects the beach with the pier area.

-Places to eat in La Aldea de San Nicolás
+Restaurants in La Aldea de San Nicolás

 Maybe the best thing about this bar is the location because of its views and quite terrace.
 They also have some indoor tables, but it is small and not that pleasant.